-- a) No solar energy system shall be installed until evidence has been given to the Planning Board that the owner has submitted notification to the utility company of the customer's intent to install an interconnected customerowned generator.
-Off-grid systems are exempt from this requirement. - b) Reasonable efforts, as determined by the Planning Board, shall be made to place all utility connections from the solar energy system underground, depending on appropriate soil conditions, shape, and topography of the site and any requirements of the utility provider.
+a) No solar energy system shall be installed until evidence has been given to the Planning Board that the owner has submitted notification to the utility company of the customer's intent to install an interconnected customerowned generator.
+Off-grid systems are exempt from this requirement.

+b) Reasonable efforts, as determined by the Planning Board, shall be made to place all utility connections from the solar energy system underground, depending on appropriate soil conditions, shape, and topography of the site and any requirements of the utility provider.
 Electrical transformers for utility interconnections may be above ground if required by the utility provider.
 This provision shall not apply in the B-3 zone.
-[Added STM 10/15/19].
+[Added STM 10/15/19]. c) The solar energy system owner or operator shall provide a copy of the Site Plan application to the local fire chief.
+All means of shutting down the solar installation shall be clearly marked.